David-Mordechai/PowerShellModuleTemplateProject/README.md

 # PowerShellModuleTemplateProject
-# This a Template project to create a Powershell module
+# This a Template project to create a custom Powershell module